pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit show-adult-ticket >}}

-We need to make a clone of the `Ticket` while it's still showing the `child` costume, and then move it to its new position and make it change to the `adult` costume.
+The right order is to make a clone of the `Ticket` while it's still showing the `child`-ticket costume, and then move it to its new position and make it change to the `adult`-ticket costume.

+(Try to predict what would happen if you had the `create_clone_of()` call after the `switch_costume()` and `go_to_xy()` calls.
+Then temporarily change the code, run it, and see if you were right.)

 Finally, we can do the same thing to show the `family` ticket.
-We create a clone of the `Ticket` which is showing the adult ticket, and then move to the right place to show the `family` ticket and switch to that costume:
+We create a clone of the `Ticket` which is showing the adult ticket, and then move the original `Ticket` to the correct place to show the `family` ticket, and switch to the correct costume:

 {{< commit show-family-ticket >}}